-Example 2-Installing Only a Portion of the Device
+Example 2-Installing only a Portion of the Device

-Technician from Example 1 is performing the same duties, except this time he is only replacing a portion of the device already installed onto the pole.
+Technician from Example 1 is performing the same presence in the parking space(s) associated with the meter.
+65 duties, except this time he is only replacing a portion of the device already installed onto the pole.
 The portion of the device contains upgraded parts beyond those provided in the housing of the device detailed in Example 1, including upgraded sensors, an RFID tag reader, a self-contained power supply, and a dedicated wireless radio.
 The self-sufficient portion of the device is installed onto the pole.
-The technician, using the same simple tools, such as a screwdriver and a wrench, disengages and removes a portion of the device and then replaces and engages the upgraded portion of the device, thereby completing an upgrade of the device.
+The technician, using the same simple tools, such as a screw-driver and a wrench, disengages and removes a portion of the device and then replaces and engages the upgraded portion of the device, thereby completing an upgrade of the device.
 The technician does not need to remove the entire device to complete the upgrade, and thereby he does not need to tamper with the parts within the device that are not designed to be upgraded frequently.
 The process for upgrading the device similarly takes less than 10 minutes.